Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% end %}

 Indeed, we have changed one sorter recently.
-Let's take a look at how this Room List stream is computed, shall we?
+Let's have a look at how this Room List stream is computed, shall we?

 ```rust